MikeHopcroft/blue-plate/components/info.md

 * _Remove the strawberry jam._

 Click on the `Menu` tab at the top for information about items you can order.
 The `History` tab shows a transcription of your conversation.
-The menu in the top right provides an option for downloading the transcription.
+The dropdown in the top right provides an option for downloading the transcription.